create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **setCursors** (*cursorTypes: CursorTypes*): void <small><span class="blue">non-standard</span></small>

-Changes the default cursor images to the one specified in *cursorTypes*.
-You can omit properties if you wish the default cursor image for this action.
-The values can be any valid CSS cursors.
+Changes the default cursor images to the ones specified in *cursorTypes*.
+You can omit properties if you want to use the default cursor image for this action.
+The values can be any valid CSS cursor.

 The CursorTypes object has the following properties: